Hilary Achauer gets to know Regional champs Azadeh Boroumand and Jon Pera, who have more in common than talent, determination and heart.

 You’ve seen your bags heaved into the plane at the airport.
 Now Mikki Lee Martin has your kids slugging luggage for fitness.

 Some airport baggage handlers have the ability to heave suitcases filled with breakable items a very great distance indeed.
-That skill might not seem impressive when luggage filled with duty-free bottles is airborne, but being able to move loads quickly is a great skill when you’re looking at fitness… Continue Reading
+That skill might not seem impressive when luggage filled with duty-free bottles is airborne, but being able to move loads quickly is a great skill when you’re looking at… Continue Reading

 Throwing a baseball is a complex movement.